Unleashed2016/ruopen/Readme.md

 * Hospital locations in SA: https://data.sa.gov.au/data/dataset/sa-health-hospitals-locations This dataset provides location of hospital facilities visible to the users via the app interface.
 Opening times will be added to the database.

+* RSS feed of events that are planned in the Adelaide City Council area.https://data.sa.gov.au/data/dataset/events The events RSS feed will provide event locaiton and timings to app users.

 ### Local Event Location:
 Adelaide